St. Paul's Girls School, Milagiriya

-St. Paul’s Girls' School is a National school for girls situated in Milagiriya, Colombo 05.
-The school was founded on 14 January 1887 as a Parish school affiliated to St. Paul's Church (Milagiriya) with 24 students and 4 teachers and the first principal was Ms. Stella Coban (1887 – 1892).
+St. Paul's Girls' School is one of the oldest schools for girls, and is situated in Milagiriya, Colombo.
+The school was founded on 14 January 1887 as a Parish school affiliated to St. Paul's Church with 24 students and four teachers, with Stella Coban (1887 – 1892) as the first principal.
 In the early years of the school the majority of the students belonged to the Burger community and the medium of education was English.
 In 1957 the school provided education in Sinhala, Tamil and English mediums.

-The school was taken over by the state on 15 December 1961.
-The school was announced as a Buddhist school in 1964.
-The annual pirith chanting program was inaugurated in 1966 during the administration of principal Mrs. Barbara Gunaasekara.
-In 1984 a sapling of the Sri Mahabodhi was planted in the school grounds, during the time of principal Ms. K. Pitigala.

-In February 1993 during the administration of principal Mrs. Gothami Fernando, the school was declared a National School.
-Today the school has more than 4,500 students with 150 academic staff and 25 non-academic staff.
+In February 1993 during the administration of principal, Gothami Fernando, the school was declared a National School.
+Today the school has more than 5,500 students with 250 academic staff and 55 non-academic staff.

 Principals

 The following are principals from the time of foundation to the present: